RainbowJM/real-time-web/README.md

 - [X] Offline mode
 - [ ] User can see the words he/she has guessed
 - [ ] User can see when someone join the room
-- [ ] User can see when someone leaves the room
+- [X] User can see when someone leaves the room
-- [ ] When player reaches 10 points the game is over.
+- [X] User can see the winner of the game
-- [ ] User can see the winner of the game
+- [ ] Game restarts when the winner is known

 #### Could have
 - [ ] Security